Latest News: Self Employed Income Support Scheme

 If you started trading between 2016-19, HMRC will only use those years for which you filed a Self-Assessment tax return.

-HMRC will use data on 2018-19 returns already submitted to identify those eligible and will risk assess any late returns filed before the 23 April 2020 deadline in the usual way.
+HMRC will use data on 2018-19 returns already submitted to identify those eligible.
 This means that you do not need to apply for this scheme, HMRC will be in contact with you to invite you to apply online.
-Please refrain from calling HMRC as you can understand they are very busy during this period and will only delay there workings.
+Please refrain from calling HMRC as you can understand they are very busy during this period and will only delay their workings.
+HMRC expect to start paying out by the beginning of June.

 Business Interruption Loan Scheme (BILS)